 Quarter-based programs will be charged for the student's first quarter (or mini-term quarter start) in attendance.
 Tuition and fees for subsequent quarters will be charged at the published rate in effect at the beginning of that quarter.
-The minimum full-time course load is 12 credits per quarter for undergraduate programs and 8 credits per quarter for graduate programs.
-Textbook costs per quarter are dependent upon the classes for which the student is registered.
-All credits for which a student is registered are charged at the current rate, including any courses being repeated.
-The student's total tuition for a given quarter is determined by multiplying the number of credit hours for which the student is registered at the end of the Add/Drop period by the then current tuition rate for that number of credit hours.
+The minimum full-time course load is 8 credits per quarter for graduate programs.
+MBA students taking undergraduate courses as pre-requisites for graduate-level courses are ineligible to receive Title IV funding for those courses.
+Additional tuition and fee information may be found in "Tuition and Fees" section of the catalog.
+Additional Financial Aid information may be found in the "Financial Information" section of the catalog.